FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 Network settings
 +++++

 In the Network section, the user can manage configuration parameters.
-Based on theOpenstack network architecture, OPS-Deploy considers three networks: Public, Management and Storage.
-Management and Storage sections indicate the network subnet in CIDR notation and VLAN tags, whereas thePublic section allows to set the IPs pool and its VLAN tag (Fig. 11).
+Based on the Openstack network architecture, OPS-Deploy considers four networks: Public, Management, Private and Storage.
+Management and Storage sections indicate the network subnet in CIDR notation and VLAN tags, whereas the Public section allows to set the IPs pool and its VLAN tag (Fig. 11).
+The Private Network (also named Fixed network) identifies the network between each tenant's VMs.
+Private network address spaces are not a part of the enterprise network address space; fixed IPs of virtual instances cannot be accessed directly from other networks and so, clearly, the private network should be isolated from other networks for security reasons.

 .. image:: _static/OPS-Deploy-9.png
      :alt: infrastructure network settings